Pharmacokinetics, Pharmacodynamics and Toxicokinetics Demystified

 As a drug travels through the bloodstream, it can form a strong bond with the drug-receptor site.
 This “lock and key” system influences how the drug works and its impact on the system after administration.

-HOW THEY WORK TOGETHER
+HOW PHARMACOKINETICS AND PHARMACODYNAMICS WORK TOGETHER

 PK/PD ADME analysis relates drug concentration to its effects, with the latter dependent on the concentration at the drug's target receptors.
 Working in sync with PK measurements, PD studies yield data on the drug's efficacy and potency, the correlation between its concentration, and observed therapeutic or adverse effects.
 For instance, dose-response relationships mean that while a pharmacokinetic study determines optimal doses based on the drug’s ADME, pharmacodynamics can evaluate the relationship between drug concentration and its effects, establishing a dose-response curve.